The Most Effective Communication Channels at Work

 Phone calls are the most personal way to communicate.
 This can be a good thing because you have a more direct line of communication, but it’s also more time-consuming than other methods because you have to dial into the phone system and wait for someone else to pick it up.

-For example, if someone is on a conference call or listening in on their phone, they won’t hear your message until they pick up their office phone.
 You can also accidentally send an email instead of making an important call if you don’t check carefully before sending off what could be confidential information or sensitive details about your company’s operations.

 Phone calls should be used when: